yatima1460/yatima1460.github.io/CV.md

 Build Engineer - 2023

-Worked briefly as a Build Engineer in Crytek for the automated processes to build Crysis 4, Hunt and CryEngine and distribute them to customers and QA.
+Worked very briefly as a Build Engineer in Crytek for the automated processes to build Crysis 4, Hunt and CryEngine and distribute them to customers and QA.

 Python was the main scripting language.